clairefro/aribotle/README.md

 1. Pin Aribotle to your toolbar

+1. (do once) Get an OpenAI API Key from [here](https://platform.openai.com/account/api-keys) and add it in Aribotle "ApiKey Settings"

 ### TODO
 - [ ] Enable clearing API Key
 - [ ] Onboarding wizard for getting BYO-API Key